-Mr. Johnson has performed numerous solo piano recitals, and continues to play new and innovative programs featuring Finnish and American music, as well as selections from the standard piano repertoire.
-Recent appearances include recitals in Marquette MI, Minneapolis MN , Georgia, North Carolina, Maine, Connecticut, as well as programs with clarinetist Gregory Barrett in Illinois and Buffalo, New York.
-He has appeared on WNYC-New York, in Helsinki, Hannover (Germany), Los Angeles, Iowa City, Hartford CT and other cities in the USA, Germany and Finland. (see concert listings elsewhere on this website).
-Mr. Johnson has performed as solo pianist across the United States as “Finlandia Foundation Performer of the Year".
+Mr. Johnson recently played the Gershwin "Piano Concerto in F" as soloist with the Marquette Symphony.
+In addition to Finnish and American music, Johnson plays the music of Hanns Eisler, as well as selections from the standard piano repertoire.
+Recent appearances include recitals in Denver, Houghton and Marquette MI, in Minneapolis, Georgia, North Carolina, Maine, Connecticut, as well as programs with clarinetist Gregory Barrett in Minneapolis, DeKalb IL and Buffalo NY.
+He has appeared on WNYC-New York, in Helsinki, Hannover (DE), Los Angeles, Iowa City, Hartford CT and other cities in the USA, Germany and Finland. (see concert listings elsewhere on this website).